4.8

 Image: ChateauVersailles.fr

-The Queen’s Antechamber served as the setting for the royal family’s and the king’s traditional public meals at the Royal Table.
+The Queen’s Antechamber was the venue for the royal family and the king’s traditional public meals at the Royal Table.

-Louis XIV followed the custom almost every evening, Louis XV preferred to dine privately, while Louis XVI and Marie-Antoinette took to the Royal Table weekly.
+Louis XIV followed the custom during evenings; Louis XV preferred to dine privately, while Louis XVI and Marie-Antoinette went to the Royal Table weekly.

 The Nobles’ Room